 The Calvin Coolidge Presidential Foundation will award $250 to a first-place winner for an outstanding entry on a United States history topic.
 The money will be distributed evenly among group members.

 The Friends of the Vermont State House will award prizes to the projects that best express the spirit of the Vermont motto - Freedom and Unity - as practiced in an open government and with civic engagement for all people.
 A prize of $200 will be awarded to one project in each age division, junior and senior.
+Recipients will also receive a certificate and a guided tour of the Vermont State House.
 The money will be distributed evenly among group members.

 This prize is awarded in memory of two civics education advocates, Bill Haines and Jack Carter.